-An exercise plan is a plan designed to evaluate tasks, teams, and procedures periodically documented in the business's continuity program to ensure the program is viable.
+A plan designed to evaluate tasks, teams, and procedures periodically documented in the business's continuity program to ensure the program is viable.

-Gap analysis is a comparison that will identify the differences between the actual and the desired outcome.
+A comparison that will identify the differences between the actual and the desired outcome.

 A different facility where an organization can relocate following a disaster.
-This back-up location must have all necessary infrastructure, such as the equipment, telecommunications, and environmental elements required to recover business functions or information systems.
+This backup location must have all necessary infrastructure, such as the equipment, telecommunications, and environmental elements required to recover business functions or information systems.